GLOBAL MARKETS-Stocks slide on global growth worries; U.S. yields fall

 NEW YORK, May 3 Stock markets worldwide fell on Tuesday after weak Chinese and British factory data rekindled fears of slowing global growth, sending benchmark Treasury yields to nearly two-week lows.

 Activity at China's factories shrank for the 14th straight month in April as demand stagnated, a private survey showed.
-The data contributed to a drop in oil prices on worries over demand, given the country's status as a major oil importer.
+The data contributed to a drop in oil prices on demand worries, given the country's status as a major oil importer.

 Britain's manufacturing output last month also unexpectedly shrank to hit its lowest level in three years.